cs50spring2021/nuggets-info/README.md

 Consider the same approach for any unit you develop.

+### Style

+Your implementation shall follow [CS50 style guidelines](https://www.cs.dartmouth.edu/~cs50/Labs/CodingStyle.html).
+As noted in under the [grading](#grading) heading, a substantial portion of your project grade rests on style.
+You may want to peruse this [list of the most common style-related comments applied to final projects in recent years](style.md).

 ### Global variables

 In the [unit](https://www.cs.dartmouth.edu/~cs50/Lectures/units/cohesion.html) about *cohesion* and *coupling*, we noted that global *variables* are a bad form of coupling.